 For the cooking lesson we travel to Ravello, which has long been a favourite destination for both musicians and well-heeled travellers.

-We meet our charming chef, and we start our culinary experience by visiting the organic vegetable garden.
+We meet our charming chef and start our culinary experience.
 On a terrace with a view out over the Tyrrhenian Sea, you could well linger here for the morning.
-Together we harvest some fresh produce before moving into the kitchen.
-Here we work through the preparations for a full three course lunch, which we then enjoy overlooking the terraced garden where it was grown.

 After lunch we visit the famous Villa Cimbrone.
 The villa was built originally in the 11th century as a residence for a noble family.
 The grounds are beautifully kept, and the terrace adjacent to the formal garden offers the best views in Ravello, looking down over terraced lemon groves to the sparkling waters below.

 In the morning we visit the cathedral in Amalfi.
 This is more than just a church.
-Rather it is a complex of different buildings from different era, and is the heart of Amalfi.
-From the evocatively name ‘Cloister of Paradise’, with elegant marble colonnades, frescoed private chapels an ancient Roman sarcophagus.
-The Romanesque style Church of the Crucifix.
-The 13th century Crypt of St Andrew, down below the church, where Saint Andrew is buried.
+Rather it is a complex of different buildings from different era and is the heart of Amalfi.
+From the evocatively named ‘Cloister of Paradise’, with elegant marble colonnades, frescoed private chapels and an ancient Roman sarcophagus; the Romanesque style Church of the Crucifix to the 13th century Crypt of St Andrew, down below the church where Saint Andrew is buried.
 And finally into the main cathedral, with its elaborate baroque decorations.

-Late morning we drive to a small town near Amalfi where we visit a leading wine producer, in fact with their flagship wine being counted among Italy's best.
+Late morning we drive to a small town in the hills above Amalfi where we visit a wine producer.
 On the drive up to this winery you'll be glad we have hired a professional driver, such are the tight turns.
-On arrival at the winery the views are well worth the drive, but you also see during our vineyard visit how difficult this land is to work, with the vines on small terraces clinging to the steep slope.
+On arrival at the winery you also see during our vineyard visit how difficult this land is to work, and the ancient vines that they are custodians of.